ICHEC/QNLP/Build.md

 Note: this step assumes that Environment Modules is used on the system and that GCC version 8.2.0, Intel-2019-u5 and Cmake3 is installed.
 The module names on your system may vary.

 ### Build environment configuration
-Run the `setup_env.sh` script which pulls down and installs third party software required; Catch2, CLI11,Intel-Quantum Simulator (QS)S, mpi4py and pybind11.
-Notably, this includes the Intel-QS which executes the quantum gate calls under the hood of the library.
+Run the `setup_env.sh` script which pulls down and installs third party software required; Catch2, CLI11,Intel-Quantum Simulator (QS), mpi4py and pybind11.
+Notably, this includes the Intel-QS which executes the quantum gate calls under the hood of the `intel-qnlp` library.

 ```
 cd <PATH-TO-intel-qnlp>/intel-qnlp